Whale Watching in Gloucester MA [2023 Complete Guide]

 The most commonly sighted whales on whale tours in this area are humpbacks, finback whales, and minke whales.
 In the spring and fall months, Atlantic white-sided dolphins are a common sighting.

-Any other whale species sighting such as the North Atlantic Right Whale, Blue Whale, Sperm Whale, Pilot Whale, Sei Whale, Beluga Whale, and Bottlenose Dolphins would be considered a rare occurrence.
+Any other whale species sighting such as the North Atlantic Right Whale, Blue Whale, Sperm Whale, Pilot Whale, Sei Whale, Beluga Whale, and Bottlenose Dolphin is considered a more rare occurrence.

 Best Whale Watching Tours + Prices

 Cape Ann Whale Watch does a half-day excursion to Stellwagen Bank, which typically lasts around 3.5 – 4 hours and offers both a morning and afternoon departure time.
 You’ll ride in comfort aboard a catamaran complete with a temperature-controlled cabin and hot meals and refreshments available for purchase.
 The tours are guided by coast guard captains and marine biologists who will fill your brain with wildlife information as well as the natural history of the area.
-Their 2023 tour season starts April 22 and runs through the end of October.
+Cape Ann’s 2024 tour season starts April 27 and ends (tentatively) on November 3, 2024.

 7 Seas Whale Watch offers a 4-hour trip to Stellwagen Bank onboard a state-of-the-art vessel designed specifically for sightseeing.
 The boat features an upper and lower deck, plus a temperature-controlled cabin with snacks and beverages you can purchase.
 Tours are available once or twice per day depending on the month, with July and August being the busiest times.
 The tour is led by experienced captains and marine naturalists who know all the best spots to see whales and wildlife.
 To maximize your experience, ask the staff to rent you a pair of binoculars ($5) when you board the boat.
-2023 tours run from April 15 to the end of October.
+2024 tours run from April 20 to October 26.

 What to Wear